The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 Insert joyful movement and socialize

-Interestingly, the lowest level of the pyramid doesn’t concentrate on food at all.
-Instead, the best emphasis is placed on exercise, mindfully eating with family and friends, and socializing over meals.
+Interestingly, the lowest level of the pyramid doesn’t concentrate on food.
+Instead, the best emphasis is on exercise, mindfully eating with family and friends, and socializing over meals.
 Turn off the TV, put away the mobile phone, concentrate on meaningful discussions, chew slowly, and pause between bites.
 That may be the start of your mindful eating trip.

 As for exercise, it does not need to maintain a gym.
 Mediterranean lifestyle promotes walking together with friends and loved ones.
-Instead of thinking of exercise as something you need to do, walk or dance or move in happy ways.
+Instead of thinking of exercise as something you need to do, walk, dance, or move in happy ways.

 Proceed to whole grains

-The simplest step to take when beginning the Mediterranean diet is to replace processed grains with whole grains.
+The simplest step when beginning the Mediterranean diet is to replace processed grains with whole grains.
 Pick wholemeal pasta and bread, and substitute white rice with brown or wild rice.

-If you’re comparing two unique loaves of bread, for instance, one may have 20 grams of whole grain per piece, and one may have 24.
+For instance, if you’re comparing two unique loaves of bread, one may have 20 grams of whole grain per piece, and one may have 24.
 Thus if you’re new to whole grains, pick the 20 grams one for starters and slowly build your way up.

 Ancient grains are also an essential characteristic of the Mediterranean diet.
 These are grains that have changed little over the centuries.